Is There a Cure For Gray Hair?

 With premature gray hair, high levels of oxidative stress from reactive oxygen and hydroxyl radicals adversely impact melanin-producing cells called melanocytes, resulting in the accumulation of hydrogen peroxide and the loss of melanocyte (cells that produce color) activity.
 Simply put, premature gray hair is essentially evidence of an accelerated aging process.

-The question that remains is whether damage done to hair follicles can be reversed.
+The question of whether your gray hair can be reversed comes down to whether damage done to hair follicles can be reversed.
 If melanocytes are destroyed, then the damage probably cannot be reversed, since this would involve growing new melanocytes, presumably from stem cells.

 If the melanocytes are merely overwhelmed by hydrogen peroxide and temporarily out of commission, then reversal may be possible.